Ultimate guide: Transactional email explained (what, why and how)

 Event-driven notification emails

-How it works: These types of emails are triggered by events performed by other people and the transactional email is used to notify the recipient.
+These types of emails are triggered by events in your app, and the transactional email is used to notify the recipient.

-You’ll find these types of emails used with social media or online community websites, for example, when someone sends a friend request or tags you in a post.
+You’ll find these types of emails used with social media or online communities, SaaS, and e-commerce.

 Examples:

-Social media notifications (friend requests, likes, follows, tags, mentions, reminders, etc)
+Social media notifications (friend requests, likes, follows, tags, mentions, etc.)

 Behavioral emails